-5.2.2.2 Physical Protection
+5.2.2.4 Physical Security

-Industrial Control Protocols don't offer cryptographic protections at protocol level, at physical ports and at controller mode switches leaving them exposed to Cybersecurity risk.
+An attacker with unauthorized physical access can cause serious disruption to system/device functionality.
+Additionally, Industrial Control Protocols don't offer cryptographic protections, making ICS and SCADA communications especially vulnerable to threats to their confidentiality.
 Physical security is an important layer of defense in such cases.
-Network module is designed with the consideration that it would be deployed and operated in a physically secure location.
+The Network module is designed to be deployed and operated in a physically secure location.
+Following are some best practices that Eaton recommends to physically secure your system/device:

-- Physical access to cabinets and/or enclosures containing Network module and the associated system should be restricted, monitored and logged at all times. - Physical access to the communication lines should be restricted to prevent any attempts of wiretapping, sabotage.
-It's a best practice to use metal conduits for the communication lines running between one cabinet to another cabinet. - Attacker with unauthorized physical access to the device could cause serious disruption of the device functionality.
-A combination of physical access controls to the location should be used, such as locks, card readers, and/or guards etc. - Network module supports the following physical access ports, controller mode switches and USB ports: RJ45, USB A, USB Micro-B. Access to them need to be restricted. - Do not connect unauthorized USB device or SD card for any operation (e.g. Firmware upgrade, Configuration change and Boot application change). - Before connecting any portable device through USB or SD card slot, scan the device for malwares and virus.
+- Secure the facility and equipment rooms or closets with access control mechanisms such as locks, entry card readers, guards, man traps, CCTV, etc. as appropriate. - Restrict physical access to cabinets and/or enclosures containing the Network module and the associated system.
+Monitor and log the access at all times. - Physical access to the telecommunication lines and network cabling should be restricted to protect against attempts to intercept or sabotage communications.
+It's a best practice to use metal conduits for the network cabling running between equipment cabinets. - The Network module supports the following physical access ports: RJ45, USB A, USB Micro-B. Access to these ports should be restricted. - Do not connect removable media (e.g., USB devices, SD cards, etc.) for any operation (e.g., firmware upgrade, configuration change, or boot application change) unless the origin of the media is known and trusted. - Before connecting any portable device through a USB port or SD card slot, scan the device for malware and viruses.

-5.2.2.3 Authorization and Access Control
+5.2.2.5 Account management